 If you're planning on applying for credit and spending up large over a holiday period or because there's a special birthday coming up, it might be worth checking out your current credit report.
 If it's not as good as you expected, it's a good idea to restrict your spending where possible, and direct your excess money toward paying off debts and bills quickly, rather than on flights or expensive food and drink.

-To find out how your credit use may be impacting your Equifax credit report visit My Credit File for information.
+To find out how your credit use may be impacting your financial standing, ensure you obtain a copy of your latest Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.